marcosvilhena87/sportsclubstats-neutro/README.md

 degree of parallelism.
 By default ``n_jobs`` is set to the number of CPU cores, so simulations automatically run in parallel.
 When ``n_jobs`` is greater than one, joblib is used to distribute the work across multiple workers.
-By default the tie percentage and home advantage are kept fixed by default.
-Use ``--dynamic-params`` if you prefer to recalculate them from the supplied ``matches`` before each simulation run.
+By default the tie percentage and home advantage are kept fixed.

 ## License